| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 create dedicated ggplot graphics for PathwaySpace-class objects.

-## S4 method for signature 'PathwaySpace' plotPathwaySpace( ps, colors = pspace.cols(), bg.color = "grey95", si.color = "grey85", si.alpha = 1, theme = c("th0", "th1", "th2", "th3"), title = "PathwaySpace", xlab = "Pathway coordinates 1", ylab = "Pathway coordinates 2", zlab = "Density", font.size = 1, font.color = "white", zlim = NULL, slices = 25, add.grid = TRUE, grid.color = "white", add.summits = TRUE, label.summits = TRUE, summit.color = "white", add.marks = FALSE, marks = NULL, mark.size = 3, mark.color = "white", mark.padding = 0.5, mark.line.width = 0.5, use.dotmark = FALSE, add.image = FALSE )## S4 method for signature 'PathwaySpace' plotPathwaySpace( ps, colors = pspace.cols(), bg.color = "grey95", si.color = "grey85", si.alpha = 1, theme = c("th0", "th1", "th2", "th3"), title = "PathwaySpace", xlab = "Pathway coordinates 1", ylab = "Pathway coordinates 2", zlab = "Density", font.size = 1, font.color = "white", zlim = NULL, slices = 25, add.grid = TRUE, grid.color = "white", add.summits = TRUE, label.summits = TRUE, summit.color = "white", add.marks = FALSE, marks = NULL, mark.size = 3, mark.color = "white", mark.padding = 0.5, mark.line.width = 0.5, use.dotmark = FALSE, add.image = FALSE )
+## S4 method for signature 'PathwaySpace' plotPathwaySpace( ps, title = activeFeature(ps), colors = pspace.cols(), bg.color = "grey95", si.color = "grey85", si.alpha = 1, theme = "th0", xlab = "Graph coordinates 1", ylab = "Graph coordinates 2", zlab = "Density", font.size = 1, font.color = "white", zlim = NULL, slices = 25, add.grid = TRUE, grid.color = "white", add.summits = TRUE, label.summits = TRUE, summit.color = "white", add.marks = FALSE, marks = NULL, mark.size = 3, mark.color = "white", mark.padding = 0.5, mark.line.width = 0.5, use.dotmark = FALSE, add.image = FALSE )## S4 method for signature 'PathwaySpace' plotPathwaySpace( ps, title = activeFeature(ps), colors = pspace.cols(), bg.color = "grey95", si.color = "grey85", si.alpha = 1, theme = "th0", xlab = "Graph coordinates 1", ylab = "Graph coordinates 2", zlab = "Density", font.size = 1, font.color = "white", zlim = NULL, slices = 25, add.grid = TRUE, grid.color = "white", add.summits = TRUE, label.summits = TRUE, summit.color = "white", add.marks = FALSE, marks = NULL, mark.size = 3, mark.color = "white", mark.padding = 0.5, mark.line.width = 0.5, use.dotmark = FALSE, add.image = FALSE )

 ps |